smips23/finalProject335/readme.md

 #### Model:

 - Card.java: Base class for all cards with properties like flipped, locked, highlighted
 - Grid.java: Creates the grid, based on difficulty.
+(Avoided Primitive Obsession: Used final constants for difficulty)
 - SpecialCard.java: Extends Card with special abilities that affect gameplay
 - Game.java: Implements the core game logic and rules